 We remember the time when we were waiting for Magento 2 release and were so excited when it happened.
 Magento team put a lot of effort into that release and delighted us with new improvements.
-Since that time, many store owners come curious to know if they should move the store from Magento 1 to Magento 2 and if so – when it should happen.
+Since that time, many store owners come curious to know if they should migrate the store from Magento 1 to Magento 2 and if so – when it should happen.

 So, we’ve made a research on what have been added or changed in Magento 2 in comparison with Magento 1 to collect more information for our clients when they ask us the question: “to be or not to be” with Magento 2.
 In this article you will find the main changes and improvements overview.